gsingh-0-0-1/PRASSE/README.md

 Some of our testing data is located here - https://tinyurl.com/pulsartestdatasets.

+A great video - recorded by the Pulsar Search Collaboratory - that explains FFT plots can be found here: http://pulsarsearchcollaboratory.com/week-3-prepfold-plots-and-the-atnf-catalog/.

 # Instructions (Steps 1-2 need only be completed once)

 ### 1. Installing Anaconda